top of page

 Debt

 Another important aspect to consider is debt.
 It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing the total long-term debt by earnings.
-Upon analyzing Royal Unibrew's financials, it is evident that the company has 4,63 years of earnings in debt.
-This is above the three-year threshold, indicating that debt is something that needs to be monitored.
-However, I'm not overly concerned, as the debt is primarily due to acquisitions, and management has mentioned that they are prioritizing debt repayment.
+Upon analyzing Royal Unibrew's financials, it is evident that the company has 2,98 years of earnings in debt.
+This is under the three-year threshold, indicating that debt is not something I am worried about.
+While I use a debt-to-earnings ratio when considering whether a company has high debt, Royal Unibrew uses a debt-to-EBITDA ratio.
+The company has mentioned that the debt-to-EBITDA ratio was 2,2x at the end of 2024, which is below their financial target of a maximum of 2,5x EBITDA.
+Hence, we can expect debt levels to remain around or below this target in the future.
+It is also encouraging that management prioritized paying down debt in 2024, successfully bringing the ratio below their target by the end of the year.

 Risks